-It can be useful to start up your entire app and hit it with real HTTP requests during testing.
-This can be achieved by adding DropwizardAppRule to your JUnit test class, which will start the app prior to any tests running and stop it again when they've completed (roughly equivalent to having used @BeforeClass and @AfterClass).
+Adding DropwizardAppRule to your JUnit test class will start the app prior to any tests running and stop it again when they've completed (roughly equivalent to having used @BeforeClass and @AfterClass).
 DropwizardAppRule also exposes the app's Configuration, Environment and the app object itself so that these can be queried by the tests.